 Commit to 5 minutes of meditation.

 Find a comfortable position and a quiet place.
 It could be in the parking lot before you walk into the office, on the train on the way into work, or in your bed before you drift off to sleep at night.
 Anywhere, anytime really.
-Meditate on a comforting phrase or word to repeat in your mind like, The Lord is my Shepherd, peace, let go, breathe, etc. If/when some thoughts come into your mind just acknowledge them, don’t fight them.
-Just say, I will deal with this when I am done with my meditation, and allow it to drift back out.
+Meditate on a comforting phrase or word.
+Repeat in your mind something like this; The Lord is my Shepherd, peace, let go, breathe, etc. If and when some thoughts come into your mind just acknowledge them, don’t fight them.
+Say to yourself, I will deal with this when I am done with my meditation, and allow it to drift away.
+(Talk about a discipline!
+This takes some practice!)
 There are some great apps to download for your phone to guide you through meditation.
 I am sure you can find one that will work for you!

 Get out in nature.

-This is two-fold!
-Go outside and sit in nature, or get out the door and go for a leisurely walk.
+Go outside and sit in nature OR get out the door and go for a leisurely walk.
 Many times when my hard-working husband is stressed from work I will say, let’s go for a walk.
-He sometimes resists, but is always glad we did.
-Being out in the sunshine, fresh air, sunset, and natural beauty of the current season is great medicine that will bring peace and tranquility to your body, mind, and soul.
+He sometimes resists but is always glad we did.
+Being out in the sunshine, fresh air, sunset, and natural beauty of the current season is a great tool that will bring peace and tranquility to your body, mind, and soul.

 Be around your loved ones and enjoy a good conversation.